Youth Community Leaders

-Alan Richardson (he/him)
+Allan Richardson (he/him)

-Co-Director of Trinity Theatre
+Co-Executive Director of Trinity Theatre

 Alan has been working at Trinity since 1982.
 He started Trinity with 6 graduating students from York University’s Fine Arts Theatre program.
 They created an ensemble that stayed together for 9 years.
 Sandra and Alan carried on developing their theatre work to have more practical application in the community.
 They have been Co-directors since the 1990’s.